gt4cap/extraction/howtodias.md

 ## python_on_whales runs

 A solution to the stack termination is to integrate stack deployment with logic that can tear down the stack after checking 'ingested' status in the database.
 This can, in principle, be done in the bash shell (e.g. running a background process).
-A slightly more elegant solution is with python_on_whales, which control docker processes from within python.
+A slightly more elegant solution is with python_on_whales, which controls docker processes from within python.

 A slight drawback is the need to install some python modules on the VM: